 Technical Advice from SAP and SAP Consultants

 Other areas of misinformation include technical advice.
 Clients typically rate technical advice from consultants that work at SAP very highly.
 However, while consultants from SAP tend to be more knowledgeable about SAP products than consultants, they also lack objectivity and defend the products with completely ridiculous logic.
-SAP once told a client of mine that the reason they were having forecasting problems is because they have 60,000 SKU-Locations.
+SAP once told a client of mine that the reason they were having forecasting problems is that they have 60,000 SKU-Locations.
 That is interesting because 60,000 SKU-Locations is quite low, and SAP DP is currently being implemented at several clients with over 400,000 SKU-Locations.

 Other forecasting vendors I am aware of have over a million SKU-Location clients currently live.
-Another favorite strategy when they don’t have an answer is to declare that either it is proprietary or its client-specific and they can’t say.
+Another favourite strategy when they don’t have an answer is to declare that either it is proprietary or its client-specific and they can’t say.

 These are just a few examples.
-Running into non-functioning parts of SAP is common, and something I always get push back from my clients on.
+Running into non-functioning parts of SAP is common, and something I always receive push back from my clients on.
 And, in case those reading think that SAP’s misinformation is limited to advanced planning (which is my main area), it isn’t.
 I have found major areas of non-advanced planning functionality that either doesn’t exist or are barely functional.

 What is SAP’s Accuracy Level?

 More than any other vendor we cover, SAP has more announcements of applications that end up amounting to nothing.
 There is not a close second, and I have included 53 vendors at Brightwork Research & Analysis.
-This research can be found at this article.
+This research can be found in this article.